bdamon/MuscleDTI_Toolbox/Help/Help for fiber_track.md

 The function fiber_track is used to fiber-track a muscle DTI dataset in the MuscleDTI_Toolbox.

 The required inputs include a 5D matrix containing the diffusion tensor; the mask delimiting the muscle of interest, the mesh reconstruction of the aponeurosis of muscle fiber insertion, and a structure called ft_options.
 This structure allows the user to set options such as the tracking algorithm, step size, frame of reference for the images and diffusion encoding gradients, and tract termination method.
+See the description of the input arguments for additional information on these variables.

 Fibers are tracked from the mesh according to the selected propogation algorithm until they reach the edge of the mask or meet another stop criterion.
 Stop criteria are set in the ft_options structure.
 See the description of the input arguments for additional information on these variables.

 The outputs include the fiber tracts, several variables describing the outcomes of the tracking, and selected data about the tracts.